The-Data-Dilemma/MediBeng-Whisper-Tiny/README.md

 - **Specialized Terms**: The model may not perform well with highly specialized medical terms or out-of-domain speech.
 - **Multilingual Support**: While the model is designed for Bengali and English, other languages are not supported.

+### Known Issue in Current Release

+- Evaluation currently uses Word Error Rate (WER) during training.
+- WER is not ideal for translation tasks.
+- Future updates will include BLEU, METEOR, or chrF++ metrics for more accurate evaluation.

 ### Ethical Considerations
 - **Biases**: The training data may contain biases based on the demographics of the speakers, such as gender, age, and accent.
 - **Misuse**: Like any ASR system, this model could be misused to create fake transcripts of audio recordings, potentially leading to privacy and security concerns.